 Unlike with papers where you do not necessarily know who will read it, you can have a good idea of what kind of audience will attend your presentation.
-Therefore you can and should adjust the level of your presentation and the language you use to your audience.
+Therefore, you can and should adjust the level of your presentation and the language you use to your audience

-During a scientific presentation, consider the following instructions on the language in your speech and on your slide:
+During a scientific presentation consider the following instructions:

-- a) Do not use telegram style in speech, but do use limited words on slides. - b) Be cautious of using informal or non-scientific words that you would use in a normal conversation.
-Metaphors are a helpful tool in explaining matter and can be used if they add to the clarity of the presentation, but they should be an addition to and never a replacement of the explanation of actual processes and mechanisms. - c) The use of (standard) abbreviations should be limited in speech and on slides.
-When you really want to use an abbreviation, make sure that your audience either has knowledge of the abbreviation beforehand or make sure you address the meaning of the abbreviation more than once to make sure that your audience memorises it.
-The first time that you use an abbreviation you should show the word(s) in full and add the abbreviation behind it between brackets on your slide. - d) Only use numbers (1, 2, 3, etc.) on your slide when followed by a unit (mg, mM, etc).
+- o Do not use telegram style in speech, but on slides do use limited words. - Be cautious of using informal or non-scientific words that you would use in a normal conversation.
+Metaphors are a helpful tool in explaining matter and can be used where they add to the clarity of the presentation, but they should be an addition to and never a replacement of the explanation of actual processes and mechanisms.

+- The use of (standard) abbreviations should be limited.
+When you really want to use an abbreviation, make sure that your audience either has knowledge of the abbreviation beforehand or make sure you address the meaning of the abbreviation more than once to make sure that it sticks in your audience's memory.
+Show the abbreviation on your slide. - Only use numbers (1, 2, 3, etc.) on your slide when followed by a unit (mg, mM, etc).
 In other cases, numbers are written as words (one, two, three).
-Always leave a space between numbers and units and use decimals (0.5) rather than fractions (1⁄2).

-e) Scientific names of organisms are always written in italics, for example: Escherichia coli (note that the genus name always starts with an upper case letter and the species name with a lower case letter).
+Always leave a space between numbers and units and use decimals (0.5) rather than fractions (1⁄2). - O Scientific names of organisms are always written in italics, for example: Escherichia coli (note that the genus name always starts with an upper case letter and the species name with a lower case letter).